 Combined residency programs should be wholly in compliance with the ACGME program requirements for residency training in family medicine.

 The Academy should continue to monitor the development of combined programs and their impact on the training of family physicians for the nation.
-(1997) (2009 COD)
+(1997) (2014 April BOD)